PapopCtck/Icollab/README.md

 ## Learn More

+This project use create-react-app with Antd.

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+You can also learn more about Ant Design in [Ant Design Github](https://github.com/ant-design/ant-design) and [Ant Desgin website](https://ant.design/)

 ## Contributor